freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/work-with-variable-data-in-c-sharp-console-applications/guided-project-work-with-variable-data-in-c-sharp.md

 ## --assignment--

-Complete the [Work with Variable Data in C#](https://learn.microsoft.com/training/modules/guided-project-work-variable-data-c-sharp/) guided project on Microsoft Learn.
+Complete the <a href="https://learn.microsoft.com/training/modules/guided-project-work-variable-data-c-sharp/" target="_blank" rel="noreferrer">Work with Variable Data in C#</a> guided project on Microsoft Learn.
 Then, answer the question below.

 ## --text--